knpuniversity/symfony2-ep2/knpu/entity-security.rst

 Because we implement this interface, Symfony will call this method and pass us the container object before calling ``load``.
-Remember that the container is the :ref:`array-like object that holds all the useful objects in the system<symfony-ep1-what-is-a-service>`.
+Remember that the container is the `array-like object that holds all the useful objects in the system`_.
 We can see a list of those object by running the ``container:debug`` console
 task: